An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Revisiting Overbeck's attack

-The following theorem (\cite[Thm~5.3]{O08}) shows that we can find a \textit{valid} column scrambler $\bfT\in \GL{n+\lambda}{\Fq}$, an invertible matrix which allows us to attack the system.
+The matrix $\bfT$ is not unique.
+Furthermore, the following statement taken from \cite[Thm~5.3]{O08} asserts that every invertible $\bfT$ satisfying \eqref{eq:T} is suitable to complete the attack.
 For the sake of completeness, we give the proof of this result.
-This will be useful to understand how the attack works.

-\begin{theorem} If there exists a positive integer $i<n-k$ for which the dimension of $\Lambda_i(\GG_{pub})^{\perp}$ is $n-k-i$ and if we denote by $\Hpub$ a generator matrix of this dual, then any $\bfT\in \GL{n+\lambda}{\Fq}$ such that
+\begin{theorem}[{\cite[Thm~5.3]{O08}}] If there exists a positive integer $i<n-k$ for which the dimension of $\Lambda_i(\GG_{pub})^{\perp}$ is $n-k-i$ and if we denote by $\Hpub$ a generator matrix of this dual, then any $\bfT\in \GL{n+\lambda}{\Fq}$ such that

 for some $\bfH'\in \Mspace{n-k-i, n}{\Fqm}$ is a \emph{valid column scrambler}, \ie there exists $\bfZ\in \Mspace{k,\lambda}{\Fqm}$ and $\bfg^{\star} \in \Fqm^n$ of rank $n$, such that

 where $\Moore{k}{\bfg^\star}$ denotes the Moore matrix with generator vector $\bfg^\star$(see~\eqref{eq:MooreMatrix}). \end{theorem}